trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

    The response from Octez includes the URL of the testnet.

-You should then see something like this returned:

 ## Create a local wallet

 Deploying and using a smart contract costs fees, so you need a local wallet and XTZ tokens.